 Prerequisites: Biology 354, 354L and consent of instructor.
 Recommended: Biology 527.
 Behavioral mechanisms relating animals to their physical and biotic environment.
 (Formerly numbered Biology 622.)

 735. Biogeography (3)

 Prerequisite: Biology 354 or 532.

 Concepts and principles of the distributional history of plant and animal groups, and the origins and dispersal of modern faunas and floras.
 (Formerly numbered Zoology 615.)

-745. Methods in Physiology (3)
+755. Physiological Ecology (3)

-One lecture and six hours of laboratory.
+Two lectures and three hours of laboratory.